-Submit manuscript and all figures as one file if possible.
+Submit manuscript tables, figures and video clip on line.
 You do not need to mail any paper copies of your manuscript.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email to complete the license agreement on behalf of all authors on the paper.

 Webster's Third New International Dictionary (Springfield, MA: Merriam-Webster, Inc) should be used for spelling and hyphenation of nonmedical terms,and Dorland's Illustrated Medical Dictionary , 27th ed (Philadelphia: WB Saunders) for medical terms.
 The author is directed to the American Medical Association Manual of Style , 8th ed, for general style.
 Measure (length, height, weight, and volume) should be reported in units or their decimal multiples.Temperature should be given in degrees Celsius, and blood pressure should be given in millimeters of mercury.
 All hematologic and clinical chemistry measurements should be reported in the metric system in SI (international system) units.

 Use numerals for all units of measure and time.
 Spell out the numbers one through nine only for general usage (eg, "We considered only two possibilities.")
 Spell out numbers beginning a sentence.

 Use only standard abbreviations.
 Avoid abbreviations in the title.
 The full term for which an abbreviation stands should precede its first mention in the text.
 Only standard abbreviations as listed in the AMA Manual of Styleshould be used without definition.

 ◆ Title Page